ne-app-open/src/README.md

 ## Notes

-- `dev` stands for develop, not the device directory.
-- `include` is for libSystem and other installed library headers.
+- `include` is for the system library (libSystem) and other third-party installed libraries headers.
 - `devices` and `network` are for network and standard devices on NeKernel.

 ###### Copyright 2025 - Amlal El Mahrouss & NeKernel.org Contributors.
 Licensed under Apache 2.0.